mbest1813/documentation/v2/clickstream/sources/meteorjs.md

 `ignoreNotFoundWarning:` `true` or `false`: This prevents a warning from appearing in the console if there is no `Source ID`.

-***Note**: Every integration you activate will require you to set up a separate account with specific keys or ids that let Astronomer know which account is yours*
+***Note**: Every integration you activate will require you to set up a separate account with specific keys or ids that let MetaRouter know which account is yours*

 To confirm that events are being sent, follow the steps below:

-1. Check the web browser's JavaScript console for your app, make sure you see "Authenticating with https://app.astronomer.io:443" to ensure that your settings are correct.
+1. Check the web browser's JavaScript console for your app, make sure you see "Authenticating with https://app.metarouter.io:443" to ensure that your settings are correct.
 2. Take some actions in your app (sign up, change routes).
-3. Click on the 'Live Stream' tab to see what events are being received by Astronomer.
+3. Click on the 'Live Stream' tab to see what events are being received by MetaRouter.
 4. Go to the integrations that you've activated and check to see that events are being properly received on their end.